iam-manzoor/Python-Learning/Day-1/README.md

 5. **Variables**
    - A variable is a name given to a memory location in a program.
    - Variables means a value that can be changed/overwritten.
-   - Below are few example of Variables
+   - Below are a few example of Variables
-     - `name = "Arhan"` Left hand-side is variable name and the right hand-side is variable value
+     - `name = "Arhan"` Left-hand side is variable name and the Right-hand side is variable value
-     - `age = 09`         Left hand-side is variable name and the right hand-side is variable value
+     - `age = 09`         Left-hand side is variable name and the Right-hand side is variable value
    - variable name it picks up a random location in memory and store the value in the memory.
 Variable name is an address to the memory location to access the value.
    - Access the variable `print(name)` `print(age)`
-   - Value of one variable can be assigned it to the other variables with the help of Assignment operator `=`.
+   - Value of one variable can be assigned to the other variables with the help of Assignment operator `=`.
 Whatever the value of **a** will become value of **b**.
      ```
      a = 25
      b = a
      print(a, b)
      ```
 6. **Rules for Identifiers**
-   - Identifiers/Variables (Will discuss about the naming convention).
+   - Identifiers/Variables (Will discuss the naming convention).
    - Variable name can be combination of uppercase and lowercase letters, digits or an underscore(_). `myName, phone_1, list_of_phones` all are valid python identifiers.
    - Variable can not start with digit `phone1` is valid, but `1phone` is not valid.
-   - special symbols like `!,@,#,$,%` etc.. can be used in variables.
+   - special symbols like `!,@,#,$,%` etc.. can not be used in variables.
-   - identifiers can be of any length.
+   - Identifiers can be of any length.